 Every organism is playing a specific and vital role in life’s food chain.

-You may be a human and thinking that they are the king of the hill, but you may also be a bacterium playing under your feet.
+You may be a human and think that they are the king of the hill, but you may also be a bacterium playing under your feet.

 Actually, the term food web is better and more accurate because all organisms are involved with a number of other organisms.